 My name is Rollie Peterkin.
 I am a former collegiate wrestler, Wall Street bond trader, and professional MMA fighter.
-I wrote about my transformative journey in a book called, The Cage: Escaping the American Dream, which is available for purchase here: http://amzn.to/1Y0xbzD
+I wrote about my adventures in a book called, The Cage: Escaping the American Dream.

 Most people spend their lives trying to escape some kind of cage.
 Rollie Peterkin left behind conventional success and stepped into one.

 When his college wrestling career ended in heartbreak, Rollie fell short of his dream of standing on the national podium.
 After graduating with an Ivy League degree, he tried to take solace in the lucrative Wall Street job offer that awaited him.
 He vigorously launched himself into his new career as a bond trader and grew accustomed to fancy dinners, expense accounts, late nights, and early mornings.
 Rollie was achieving all of his goals, but began to feel like something was missing.

 During a trip to Peru, a chance encounter with a legendary cage fighter would inspire him to question the well-worn path to success he had always known.
 Soon after, Rollie plotted his escape and ultimately left behind the life of luxury to pursue a savage dream.
 Along the way he faced life changing obstacles that he never could have foreseen in his wildest dreams.
 From yuppie Manhattanite to blood-soaked warrior in South America, The Cage traces Rollie’s fight for meaning, substance, and true value.